tormic/swift-Hospital-lab-swift-intro-000/README.md

 If the case is .math - "Take out your math books please."
 If the case is .science - "Time to learn the best subject of all!
 Science!!"
 If the case is .english - "To read or not to read.
-Everyone take out your english books.
+Everyone take out your english books."

 ---